hanggrian/IIT-CS425/functional_dependency.md

 Functional Dependency helps to maintain the quality of data in the database.
 It plays a vital role to find the difference between good and bad database design.

-A functional dependency is denoted by an arrow $\rightarrow$.
-The functional dependency of $X$ on $Y$ is represented by $X \rightarrow Y$.
-Let’s understand Functional Dependency in DBMS with example.
+A functional dependency is denoted by an arrow $\to$.
+The functional dependency of $X$ on $Y$ is represented by $X \to Y$.
+Let's understand functional dependency in DBMS with example.

 ### Example